-- (a) Mediation. - Labor-Management Disputes: The County and an exclusive bargaining agent shall first attempt to resolve labor-management disputes informally by discussion between the parties' designees.
-In the event that the County and the bargaining agent are unable to informally resolve a labor-management dispute, either party or the parties jointly may submit the dispute to the LRA for mediation pursuant to procedures instituted by the LRA. - (2) Impasse: In the event that the County and the bargaining agent are unable to reach a collective bargaining agreement by August 31, or at such earlier time as they may mutually agree, an impasse may be called by either party and resolution may be sought by submission of those unresolved issues for mediation by the LRA or a mediator selected through procedures established by the
+- (a) Mediation. - (1) Labor-Management Disputes: The County and an exclusive bargaining agent shall first attempt to resolve labor-management disputes informally by discussion between the parties' designees.
+In the event that the County and the bargaining agent are unable to informally resolve a labor-management dispute, either party or the parties jointly may submit the dispute to the LRA for mediation pursuant to procedures instituted by the LRA. - (2) Impasse: In the event that the County and the bargaining agent are unable to reach a collective bargaining agreement by September 1, or at such earlier time as they may mutually agree, an impasse may be called by either party and resolution may be sought by submission of those unresolved issues for mediation by the LRA or a mediator selected through procedures established by the LRA.

-LRA.
 The parties shall jointly request mediation within five (5) days of such a declared impasse.
-Whether impasse is declared as set forth herein or triggered by operation of Section 3-10-12 due to failure to reach agreement by August 31, the LRA or other mediator shall set reasonable deadlines for all steps of the mediation process.
+Whether impasse is declared as set forth herein or triggered by operation of Section 3-10-12 due to failure to reach agreement by September 1, the LRA or other mediator shall set reasonable deadlines for all steps of the mediation process.
 Negotiations on other matters may continue throughout impasse mediation procedures.

-- (3) The mediation process is advisory only, and the LRA or other mediator shall have no authority to bind either party. - (4) The mediation process and any comments, statements, or suggestions from the LRA or other mediator or the parties and any documents evidencing the same made or created during the mediation process shall not be disclosed except as required by law. - (5) The parties shall share the costs of mediation equally. - (b) Arbitration: If the County and exclusive bargaining agent are unable to reach agreement resolving any labor-management dispute submitted to mediation as provided for in this article by any deadline set forth in procedures provided in this article or adopted by the LRA, the mediator shall render findings of fact and require the parties to submit their statements of their final position on the issue(s) about which they continue to disagree.
-Thereafter, the labor-management dispute shall be submitted to final and binding arbitration pursuant to procedures adopted by the LRA which shall, at a minimum, require the parties' joint selection of an arbitrator.
-The parties shall share the costs of arbitration equally. - (c) Neither mediation nor arbitration shall be available to challenge disciplinary or other adverse personnel actions set forth in Virginia Code Section 15.2-1506, et seq., which shall continue to be governed exclusively by those statutes as implemented by the uniformly applicable County grievance procedure, and any other statutory grievance rights of law enforcement officers and fire and emergency medical employees.
+- (3) The mediation process is advisory only, and the LRA or other mediator shall have no authority to bind either party. - (4) The mediation process and any comments, statements, or suggestions from the LRA or other mediator or the parties and any documents evidencing the same made or created during the mediation process shall not be disclosed except as required by law. - (5) The parties shall share the costs of mediation equally. - Arbitration: If the County and exclusive bargaining agent are unable (b) to reach agreement resolving any labor-management dispute or impasse submitted to mediation as provided for in this Article by any deadline set forth in procedures provided in this Article or adopted by the LRA, the mediator shall render findings of fact and require the parties to submit their statements of their final position on the issue(s) about which they continue to disagree.
+Thereafter, the labormanagement dispute or impasse shall be submitted to final and binding arbitration, subject to the plenary authority of the Board of Supervisors to determine whether to appropriate funding for the tentative agreement.
+Such arbitration shall be conducted pursuant to procedures adopted by the LRA which shall, at a minimum, require the parties' joint selection of an arbitrator and shall provide for timing requirements that ensure the conclusion of impasse proceedings on a schedule that complies with Section 3-10-13.
+The parties shall share the costs of arbitration equally.
+In making a determination under this subsection, the arbitrator shall consider the following factors: - (1) Stipulations of the parties;